 Specifically, Hacquard & Lidz's proposal makes use of the fact that attitude verbs converge cross-linguistically at an abstract level: complement clauses of belief verbs have the same morphosyntactic profile as declarative main clauses.
 For instance, in English, declarative main clauses are finite, as are complement clauses of belief verbs like think, but the complement clauses of desire verbs like want are typically non-finite (for a substantially-different account based on similar facts, see de Villiers 2005 and de Villiers & de Villiers 2000).
-In Spanish (and other Romance languages), the relevant distinction is in mood.
-As a high-level generalization, complement clauses of belief verbs, like creer "believe," and declarative main clauses tend to appear in the indicative mood, while complement clauses of desire verbs, like querer "want," do not allow the indicative but often require the subjunctive.
+In Spanish and other Romance languages, the relevant distinction is in mood: complement clauses of belief verbs, like creer "believe," and declarative main clauses are usually in indicative mood, while complement clauses of desire verbs, like querer "want," are in subjunctive mood.
 With the right inference mechanisms, English and Spanish learners who observe that desire complements are morphosyntactically different from belief complements and declarative main clauses can conclude that think and creer have belief semantics but want and querer do not.